yuanyuma/scopt/README.md

 parser.parse(args, Config()) map { config =>
   // do stuff
 } getOrElse {
-  // arguments are bad, usage message will have been displayed }
+  // arguments are bad, error message will have been displayed }
 ```